developer-zebra/developer-zebra-site/src/ddt/2-3/guide/about/index.md

 1. **Multiple Android user accounts -** When using multiple Android user accounts on a single device, Device Diagnostic Tool use and functionality only applies to the active primary user.
 2. **Limitation due to low memory on the device -** Once the available device memory is less than 3 MB, a message appears indicating there is no space on the device and logging will no longer take place.
 Additionally the Audio Test cannot be executed.
-3. **Device orientation -** Device Diagnostic Tool is only supported in the default orientation of the device.
-It does not support switching between both portrait and landscape modes.
-4. **Split screen support -** On Android N and above, Device Diagnostic Tool does not support split screen mode.
+3. **Split screen support -** On Android N and above, Device Diagnostic Tool does not support split screen mode.

 <br>